lmoss/onesharp/_sources/index.md

-# Summer 2025 Status report
+# Fall 2025 Status report

 The book that you see here has a ways to go before anyone besides me could use it.
-(But if you are interested in doing so, please let me know: I have material that could help, and I would like to know others' opinions about what is here.)
+But if you are interested in doing so, please let me know: I have material that could help, and I would like to know others' opinions about what is here.
+There is also the beginning of a print version of the book, and some of the material now appears only in the print version.
+(Similarly, some material only appears in this online form.)
+One of the things that I am thinking about is the relation between the ultimate print and online versions of this book.

 There are a few things in the $\onesharp$ section that ought to change:
 [the tool called "sanity" that turns flowcharts into programs](content:firstSanity) should be improved so as to have a more forgiving syntax.
 There needs to be a glossary of the many Python tools that exist that help people write long $\onesharp$ programs.

 Some of the sections of the book here (c.e. sets) are placeholders.
 Others are not even that (Church-Turing Thesis, and also models of computation beyond register machines).